aehlke/tag-it/README.markdown

 ## Prototype

-Here is an example with all the default options and events:
+Here is a prototype with all the default options and events:

     $("#myTags").tagit({